muratkeremozcan/next-app-mosh/notes.md

 ## Authentication

 NextAuth.js is a popular authentication library for Next.js applications.
-It simples the implementation of secure user authentication and authorization.
+It simplifies the implementation of secure user authentication and authorization.
 It supports various authentication providers (eg Google, Twitter, GitHub, Credentials, etc).

 > `next-auth` creates auto generated endpoints:
 >